-Looking after your catheter.
+Looking after your catheter

-Hygiene is key: ensure that you wash your hands before and after your catheter.
+Hygiene: Always wash your hands before and after touching your catheter.

 If you can, bath or shower daily.
 Do not disconnect the leg bag or valve.
 Clean around the tube and remove dried secretions with soap and water.
 Avoid scented soap, talcum powder or cream as this can increase the infection risk.
 Men must ensure the foreskin is put back in place after cleaning the catheter.